 - Support for Routing Server Groups is available from node software version 7.20A.240.
 If your deployment includes nodes whose software version is earlier than 7.20A.240, the ARM provides a backward-compatible way to define routing servers by creating Routing Server Groups with a single sub-group; Routing Server Groups which have multiple sub-groups are not shown in the drop-down menu. - When upgrading from previous version releases (when Routing Server Groups were not supported), the ARM upgrade process automatically converts already-configured routers to a Routing Server Group and that group is attached to the node.
-For example, if a customer has three nodes (N1, N2 and N3), where N1 and N2 use ARM Routers R1 and R2 (Round Robin) and node N3 uses ARM Routers R2 and R3 (Sticky Primary), the ARM during the upgrade automatically creates two Routing Server Groups (N1_group with R1 and R2 with Round Robin, and N3_group with R2 and R3 with Sticky Primary).
-The N1_group is automatically assigned to nodes N1 and N2.
-N3_group is automatically assigned to node N3.
+For example, if a customer has three nodes (N1, N2 and N3), where N1 and N2 use ARM Routers R1 and R2 (Round Robin) and node N3 uses ARM Routers R2 and R3 (Sticky Primary), the ARM during the upgrade automatically creates two Routing Server Groups (N1\group with R1 and R2 with Round Robin, and N3\group with R2 and R3 with Sticky Primary).
+The N1\group is automatically assigned to node N3.